Rizeigat tribe: Southern Rizeigat

-They are cattle herders and live in East Darfur with their tribal capital at Ed Daein, under the authority of the Ogeil family.
+They are cattle herders and live in East Darfur with their tribal capital at Ed Daein, under the authority of the Madibbo family.

 The Baggara Rizeigat were a constant thorn for the Fur Sultans, residing in south-east Darfur.
 The sultans had never been able to bring the Baggara tribes under their control, the Rizeigat particularly were experts at guerrilla warfare suited to their homeland and used space and time to draw the Fur forces into a series of disasters.
 German explorer Gustav Nachtigal who was in Darfur in the 19th century, documented in detail the failure of the 18 military campaigns sent against the Rizeigat in the mid 19th century by Fur Sultan Muhammad al-Husayn in his 35-year reign.

 The Baggara Rizeigat played a major role in the Mahdist revolt in Darfur.
-After a leadership dispute that led to the removal of Madibbu Ali as chief of the tribe, he went East and joined up with the Mahdi who then sent him back to Darfur to raise a rebellion in Southern Darfur against the Turco-Egyptian administration which he did successfully as he won several victories against government forces and gained support from the Berti, Habbaniya and Beni Halba tribes.
+After a leadership dispute that led to the removal of Madibbo Ali as chief of the tribe, he went East and joined up with the Mahdi who then sent him back to Darfur to raise a rebellion in Southern Darfur against the Turco-Egyptian administration which he did successfully as he won several victories against government forces and gained support from the Berti, Habbaniya and Beni Halba tribes.
 In 1882, the governor of Darfur, Slatin Pasha assembled a force made up of 2,000 regular troops along with a support of 7,00 irregulars from among sections of the Birgid, Zaghawa, Messiria, Beigo, and others hostile to the local elites who aligned themselves to the Mahdist movement such as Madibbu Ali.
-This force was decisively defeated by Madibbu Ali's Rizeigat and allies.
-In 1883, Slatin Pasha surrendered to Madibbu Ali.
+This force was decisively defeated by Madibbo Ali's Rizeigat and allies.
+In 1883, Slatin Pasha surrendered to Madibbo Ali.